Skip to content

 Political Pathologies of AI

-AI’s deep participation in politics generates four structural pathologies, each identifiable from the axiom system:
+AI’s deep participation in politics generates four structural pathologies, each legible from the axiom system.

-Destruction of the epistemic ecosystem.
-Deepfakes, mass-generated content, algorithmic information cocoons, these are not merely technical problems but existential threats to collective truth-seeking (C14.1).
-If citizens cannot distinguish real from fabricated, the premise of collective truth-seeking collapses.
-If everyone is algorithmically guided into their own information universe, the “collision” of diverse perspectives (C14.1’s core mechanism) is dissolved.
-Democracy (P18) presupposes that citizens can share a minimal factual foundation, when this foundation is eroded by AI, the functional basis of democracy erodes with it.
-This structural destruction of the cognitive ecosystem manifests affectively as political bewilderment (PA7), not personal confusion but the systematic paralysis of collective judgment under conditions of informational opacity.
+Destruction of the epistemic ecosystem follows from deepfakes, mass-generated content, and algorithmic information cocoons.
+If citizens cannot tell the real from the fabricated, the premise of collective truth-seeking collapses; if each is guided into a private information universe, the collision of perspectives that C14.1 requires is dissolved.
+Democracy (P18) presupposes a shared minimal factual ground, and when AI erodes that ground, the functional basis of democracy erodes with it, surfacing affectively as political bewilderment (PA7): not personal confusion but the systematic paralysis of collective judgment under informational opacity.

-Autonomization of violence.
-Lethal Autonomous Weapons Systems (LAWS) represent the most extreme violation of PP5 (the irreplaceability of human judgment): delegating the most consequential political decision (killing) to systems that have no experience (D10), no compassion (AF17), and no existential perception of the irreversibility of death.
-Every killing is an irreversible existential event.
-Removing such decisions entirely from human judgment is not merely a technical risk but a structural denial of human existential dignity (PP1).
+Autonomization of violence is the most extreme violation of PP5, delegating the gravest political decision of all, killing, to systems with no experience (D10), no compassion (AF17), and no felt sense of death’s irreversibility.
+Every killing is an irreversible existential event; to remove such a decision entirely from human judgment is a structural denial of existential dignity, deeper than any technical risk (PP1).

-Digital colonialism.
-AI systems trained on culturally narrow data carry the value biases of their training data.
-When these systems are deployed globally, they de facto impose one culture’s patterns (specific expressions of Pattern) on others, this is the compression of plurality (P3, PP2) at a civilizational scale.
-A recommendation system trained on English-language internet data systematically favors English content and Western narratives, the cause lies in statistical structure, not malice.
-The result: generative difference (D11, first type) is silently diminished.
-AI convergence (E-MAS.2) represents another dimension of this destruction: if all major AI systems share similar training data and value biases, information diversity is compressed at the source.
+Digital colonialism arises when systems trained on culturally narrow data carry that data’s value biases out into the world.
+A recommendation engine trained mainly on the English-language internet may quietly favor English content and Western narratives, the cause lying in statistical structure rather than malice, and the result is that generative difference (D11, first type) is silently diminished at civilizational scale (compressing PP2).
+AI convergence (E-MAS.2) deepens this further: if all major systems share similar training data and biases, information diversity is compressed at the source.

 Formal Proposition